Housing Helpers

 For Upper Valley families with children, a sudden change of housing can negatively impact these students’ academic progress.
 Many lose valuable time at school in the transition and they may need to enroll in a different school, both of which can affect their ability to stay on track with their studies.

 When Sonya, who lives modestly on her monthly Social Security payment, shared that she could not afford her diabetes medication and her upcoming rent, LISTEN was there.
-We wrote a grant and accessed resources recently allocated by the State of New Hampshire to help those who have lost income due to the pandemic.
-This assistance meant Sonya was able to stay in her home and focus on her health care.
+We wrote a grant to directly pay her landlord for 50% of that month's rent.
+This assistance meant Sonya was able to stay in her home and focus on her healthcare.

 How can I help community members to stay in their homes?